 At one time the perception that people didn’t really "work" from home was rampant.
-Now that more people are doing it (the average worker telecommutes two days a month and increased in popularity by 80% over the past decade) that myth isn’t as prevalent as it once was, but there’s still doubt in the minds of many, primarily those that don't work from home and never have.
-And, while some people take advantage of their remote freedom, most don't, despite no one telling them how to telecommute well or how to succeed in a remote job.
+Now that more people are doing it that myth isn’t as prevalent as it once was.
+The average worker telecommutes two days a month, and this work at home trend increased in popularity by 80% over the past decade.
+Regardless, there’s still doubt in the minds of many, primarily those that don't work from home and never have.
+And, while some people take advantage of their remote office freedom, most don't, despite a lack of training on how to telecommute well or how to succeed in a remote job.

 In the beginning, it's easy for the sparkle and shine of your new arrangement and freedom that comes with it to be a little intoxicating.
 But, if you don't sober up pretty quickly, bad habits and a lackadaisical attitude can catch up with you.
 You don't want to put your sweet little gig at risk, or you at risk of getting a good talking-to from you-know-who.
 And, let's face it, no one wants one of those.
 So, take Your Office Mom's advice on how to be productive and project a professional image when you have a remote job.

 Don't assume you can work from a messenger bag and your bed and expect long-term success.
 You're going to need a designated work area with a chair and stuff.
 There's a lot of beauty in mobility, but even a small designated space that reminds you of work provides structure, a bit of organization, storage options for a few gadgets and makes you feel like a grown-up during meetings.
 It is something you're likely to appreciate over time.
 Like when you're still employed, and others aren't.